loicdtx/bfastSpatial/README.md

 Full [tutorial](http://dutri001.github.io/bfastSpatial/) available to guide you through data pre-processing and analysis.

+If you are already familiar with R, the raster package and Landsat/MODIS data, you may skip the detailed tutorial and go directly to the [quick start guide](http://dutri001.github.io/bfastSpatial/quickStart#/).

 Feedback on the package is very much welcome.
 Send your feedback to Ben or Loic